david-cant-code/Framework-16-QubesOS-Gaming-GPU-Passthrough-Guide/README.md

 # Framework-16 QubesOS Gaming GPU Passthrough Guide
-A step by step guide to pass the 7700s GPU module on a Framework 16 laptop through to create a gaming HVM qube in QubesOS
+A step by step guide to pass the 7700s GPU module on a Framework 16 laptop through to create a gaming HVM qube in QubesOS.
+This will get updated more as time goes on and I feel like it, kind of rough but wanted to share since I have wanted to do this for a long time and finally figured it out, which was a pain because there are no clear guides on how to do this.
+Now there is.

 ## Step 1: Grub Modifications
 Before going too far, verify that your GPU has the same pcie ID as mine does, in dom0 run: